kuzzleio/documentation-old/src/sdk-reference/kuzzle/logout.md

 ## Return value

-Returns the `Kuzzle` object to allow chaining.
+Returns the `Kuzzle` SDK object to allow chaining.

 ---

-## Callback response
+## Callback Response

-Resolves to the `Kuzzle` object itself once the logout process is complete, either successfully or not.
+Returns the `Kuzzle` SDK object once the logout process is complete, either successfully or not.
-The `Kuzzle` object will unset the property `jwtToken` if the user is successfully logged out.
+The `Kuzzle` SDK object will unset the `jwtToken` property if the user is successfully logged out.